 I am builder by trade and completed my apprenticeship in 1983.
 I have been building and renovating homes full time since then.
 I have all ways loved timber.
 I love being able to make things from what looks like just a pile of wood into something that people love.

 In 1987 I moved to Coromandel and found the lifestyle and opportunities here endless.
 Coromandel is a great place to be and live if you are a creative person, with it's beautiful hills, clean air and good fishing.

-You are welcome to come and visit my studio at "The Workshop" (Next to the Coromandel Oyster Company) during the Coromandel Open Studio Art Tour or our studio is open most days 10-4pm, just give us a ring.
+You are welcome to come and visit my studio at "The Workshop" during the Coromandel Open Studios Arts Tour, or we are open most days 10am-4pm, just give us a ring.